By Steve Beauregard

 To his credit, Yang pledged 10% of his winnings the three different charities, including the Make-A-Wish foundation.

-His biggest tournament score lately has been a 5th place finish in the 2010 NBC National Heads-Up Championship, where he took home $75,000 in an impressive run.
+Since his win in the main event, his biggest tournament score has been a 5th place finish in the 2010 NBC National Heads-Up Championship, where he took home $75,000 in an impressive run.
 During that tournament, Yang beat poker legends Mike Matusow, Jennifer Harman and Barry Greenstein, before losing to eventual winner Annie Duke.

-Primarily because of his gigantic 2007 WSOP score, Jerry Yang is 28th on poker’s all time tournament money list – according to respected tournament database site, The Hendon Mob.
+Primarily because of his gigantic 2007 WSOP score, Jerry Yang is 44thth on poker’s all time tournament money list – according to respected tournament database site, The Hendon Mob.

 Jerry Yang IRS issues.
 Is he broke?